AngleProtocol/angle-docs/other/flash-loans.md

 Contrary to what is done in other lending protocols like Aave, tokens lent by the protocol during flash loans are not taken from a liquidity pool, but they are directly minted from the protocol's contracts.

-Flash loans offered by the protocol to are free.
+Flash loans offered by the protocol are free.
 For each stablecoin, there is a cap on the amount that can be taken during a flash loan, this cap is controlled by governance and it could be removed so that anyone can borrow technically an infinite amount of agToken in a block.

 More info on how to take a flash loan with Angle in our [developers documentation](https://developers.angle.money/overview/guides/flashloans).